Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 FinTech

-Recent technological advances and the proliferation of alternative data vendors have created new information channels for investors.
-This paper investigates how these developments are reshaping the role of sell-side analysts.
-Employing textual analysis of analysts’ written reports, we show that analysts themselves have begun to adopt alternative data into their analyses.
-Furthermore, we find that when analysts report drawing from alternative data, they generate more accurate earnings forecasts, and their brokerages subsequently receive higher amounts in trading commissions from investors, suggesting that investors value analysts’ alternative data adoptions.
+Alternative data have become a new source of information for investors.
+This paper examines how this development is reshaping the role of sell-side analysts.
+Employing textual analysis of analysts’ written reports, we show that analysts themselves have begun to adopt alternative data in their analyses.
+Furthermore, we find that when analysts report having drawn from alternative data, they generate more accurate earnings forecasts and their brokerages subsequently receive higher amounts in trading commissions from investors, suggesting that investors value the adoption of alternative data by analysts.

 [Please click here for the Online Appendix.]